 - Risk Assessment

 What does the application process involve?

-Most employers use online application forms, and some will combine this with sending them a CV and covering letter as a method of selection.
+Most employers use online application forms, and some will combine this with CV and cover letter submission.
 If you impress at this stage, you may then be invited for a first-round interview, which could lead to an assessment centre.

-At assessment centre you will be asked to participate in a range of exercises designed to test your competencies and identify development areas.
+At assessment centres, you will be asked to participate in a range of exercises designed to test your competencies and identify development areas.
 After this stage, you may face further interviews.
-You can also bet your bottom dollar that at some stage, you will be asked to complete numerical or verbal reasoning tests, aptitude tests and personality tests.
+You can also bet your bottom dollar that at some stage, you will be asked to complete a psychometric test.

 When should I apply?

 Many organisations accept applications on a rolling basis but it’s always worth checking individual employers – some specify early closing dates and in any case, it’s always best to get ahead of the curve and apply early.
 Learn more about deadlines for accounting, audit & tax.